 No, there is no Uber or Bolt rideshare service in Copenhagen.
 The above transportation methods should do you plenty in Copenhagen.

-Even if you wish to explore beyond Copenhagen, the train or organized day trips from Copenhagen make for great Denmark exploration.
+Even if you wish to explore beyond Copenhagen, taking the train, or organized day trips from Copenhagen, make for great Denmark exploration.

 Copenhagen is considered one of the safest cities in the world due to many factors, including its low crime rate.
 I never felt unsafe as a Copenhagen solo female traveler.

 Yes, it is even safe to walk around Copenhagen at night.
-I walked a lot at night by myself and always felt comfortable traveling in Copenhagen alone over 50, even around Central Station.
+I walked a lot at night by myself and always felt comfortable traveling in Copenhagen alone, even around Central Station.

 As a general precaution, of course, I never really veered away from the city center or Christianhavn area, and I stayed on well-lit streets at night.